 Citi passed its first CCAR test on March 11, 2015, and was allowed to boost its dividend to 5 cents per share and reveal a seven billion share buyback program.

 for assistance serving legal papers

-Simply click on the link to initiate service PLACE ORDER.
+Click on the link to initiate service PLACE ORDER.
 Our dedicated team of professionals is ready to assist you.
 We can handle all your process service needs; no job is too small or too large!
 Click Here for Frequently Asked Questions About Process Servers!

 Contact us for more information about our process serving agency.
 We are ready to provide service of process to all of our clients globally from our offices in New York, Brooklyn, Queens, Long Island, Westchester, New Jersey, Connecticut, and Washington D.C